Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

 Yes, Town staff are actively pursuing every available option at both the state and federal level.
+Senator Michael Bennet and Congressman Joe Neguse have committed to provide letters of support for future grant opportunities.

-No. The ballot initiative created through the citizens' initiative process outlined the use of potential tax.
+The ballot initiative created through the citizens' initiative process outlined the use of potential tax.
 “Sec.
 15-40 Purpose of tax.
-The Board of Trustees hereby declares that the purpose of the levy of the Retail Marijuana Sales Tax imposed by this Article is for raising funds for construction of a new community or recreation center, and/or other general operating expenses as may be designated instead by the Town on an annual basis.”
+The Board of Trustees hereby declares that the purpose of the levy of the Retail Marijuana Sales Tax imposed by this Article is for raising funds for the construction of a new community or recreation center, and/or other general operating expenses as may be designated instead by the Town on an annual basis.”

 A sinking fund is an account where money that is received prior to a payment is set aside to make future loan payments or retire debt.
 We are proposing a sinking fund so that the loan is paid off before another plant is needed.
 The goal is to avoid stacking debt.